 Put simply, more people means more mutations, and in a growing population, there is less chance that those mutations will be lost through drift.

 Despite their young age, these new variants are relevant for our recent evolutionary history.
-As pointed out by Greg Cochran, if you couple this explosion in new variants with the large changes in selection pressures associated with the shift to agriculture, you would see adaptive evolution in humans speed up.
+If you couple this explosion in new variants with the large changes in selection pressures associated with the shift to agriculture, you would see adaptive evolution in humans speed up.

 The different population dynamics associated with African and European populations is also interesting.
 More from Keim: